|Tibetan endless knot (Photo credit: Wikipedia)|

-Many Christians report that their faith provides them with a powerful sense of meaning and purpose and that they would be lost without it.
+Many Christians report that their faith provides them with a powerful sense of meaning and purpose.
+So go so far as to suggest that they would be lost without it.
 I am generally content to take them at their word.

 Unlike Stefan, I was never a "religious fanatic" and recall no desire to evangelize.
 While I do remember a sense of comfort in my prior faith, I never experienced the sort of all-consuming purpose from it that he describes.
 For me, religion was a context, a stable and reassuring presence, but it was only one of the avenues on which I found meaning.
 Perhaps this difference made my de-conversion process easier than his, although I can relate to most of what he describes quite well.

 When Stefan refers to "the utter pointlessness of it all," I know exactly what he means.
 In many respects, life is thoroughly void of meaning and can indeed be described as pointless.
-However, this is true only if we limit ourselves to external sources of meaning.
+However, this is true only if we limit ourselves to external sources of meaning over which we have little control.
 I am convinced, now more than ever, that the search for meaning must come from within the individual and that it is up to each of us to make our own meaning.
 Those who offer to provide us with meaning and purpose are false prophets at best.

 Subscribe to Atheist Revolution